-RESERVATIONS AND PAYMENT - A deposit is required within three days of booking (all referenced days herein are calendar days) to secure a reservation to Hawaii, Mexico, Caribbean, Central America, Australia, New Zealand, Europe, Tahiti, Fiji, Cook Islands, United Arab Emirates, the contiguous United States and Alaska, Canada and Cruises, except as otherwise provided for under “LAST-MINUTE RESERVATIONS,” below.
+RESERVATIONS AND PAYMENT - A deposit is required within three days of booking (all referenced days herein are calendar days) to secure a reservation to Hawaii, Mexico, Caribbean, Central America, Australia, New Zealand, Europe, Japan & Asia, Tahiti, Fiji, Cook Islands, United Arab Emirates, the contiguous United States and Alaska, Canada and Cruises, except as otherwise provided for under “LAST-MINUTE RESERVATIONS,” below.
 All balances are due 45 days prior to departure.
 Special payment policies may apply and will be advised at time of reservation.
 If payment is not received by the due date, airline and all other reservations will be cancelled.
 Journese℠ is not responsible for any penalties, supplier-imposed fare increases or fees incurred due to late payment.
 Submission of any payment to Journese signifies the acceptance of these Terms & Conditions of Sale.

 FORMS OF PAYMENT - Payment may be made by check, debit and credit cards from American Express, Visa, MasterCard, Diners Club, Discover Card or PayPal.
 Journese only accepts checks made payable to "Journese."
 All returned checks are subject to a $35 service charge.